Feizollahi/Power-Optimization-Project/README.md

 main_opt_algorithm(opt_date='2022-08-06',delta_t=5)
 In this case, the model will optimize the revenue for 2022-08-06 with time resolution of 5 minutes.

+Detaisl of the optimization model, decision variables, objective function and constraints are discussed in Model1-Optimization.ipynb.

 ## Model Outputs
 The code outputs the following